eQTL-Catalogue/eQTL-Catalogue-resources/tabix/Columns.md

-# Explanation of the columns in the eQTL summary statistics files
+# Column names of the nominal eQTL summary statistics files (*.all.tsv.gz)

 * **variant** - The variant ID (chromosome_position_ref_alt) e.g. chr19_226776_C_T.
 Based on GRCh38 coordinates and reference genome.
 The chromosome, position, ref and alt values should exactly match same fields in the summary statistics file, with 'chr' prefix added to the chromosome number.
 * **r2** - Optional imputation quality score from the imputation software, can be replaced with NA if not available.